gvansickle/ucg/README.md

 ##### PCRE: `libpcre2-8` version 10.20 or greater, or `libpcre` version 8.21 or greater.

 One or both of these should be available from your Linux/OS X/*BSD distro's package manager.
 You'll need the `-devel` versions if they're packaged separately.
-Prefer `libpcre2-8`; while `ucg` will currently work with either PCRE2 or PCRE, you'll get better performance with PCRE2, and further
+Prefer `libpcre2-8`; while `ucg` will currently work with either PCRE2 or PCRE, you'll get better performance with PCRE2, and further development will be concentrated on PCRE2.

 > #### OS X Prerequisites
 >